viiveli/aoc2022/README.md

 First time participating this mayhem of puzzles and simultaneously using it as a good excuse to teach myself a thing or two about TypeScript.

+**...yeah so pretty much what I expected.
+After day 10 or so it started to become quite clear that my skillset isn't yet on par with those more complicated puzzles.
+Takes just waaay too much time to solve these.
+Good effort though.**

 > ### day 13
 > https://adventofcode.com/2022/day/13
 > - **[./src/day13.ts](<./src/day13.ts> "day 13 solution")**